 A Temporary Dental Bridge | Whether you are waiting for a permanent bridge to be crafted, or need to heal a gap in your bite while waiting for other treatment, such as a dental implant, we can fit you with a temporary bridge that allows you to get back to your regular daily eating and living.

 What If I Don’t Like My Old Fillings?

 Dental practice changes almost as quickly as smartphone technology.
 Every year we develop new equipment and establish new procedures.
 We have an entire page that talks about some of these tools and technologies.

 Unfortunately, this means that some of the work you’ve had done in the past elsewhere might not be as effective or aesthetically pleasing as you’d like it to be.

 In that same vein, we also repair problematic work.
-If you’ve had a filling that didn’t quite work, or has come loose in some way, get in touch with us right away.
+If you’ve had a filling that didn’t quite work, one that has come free in some way, a broken crown, or even a loose dental bridge, get in touch with us right away!
 We prefer to take care of you before painful results arise.

 Come to Hill and Schneidmiller DDS For Your Restorative Dentistry Needs